TheKillerey/Old-Summoners-Rift-V2/README.md

 - Some minor visual glitches may occur in specific areas.
 - Compatibility with future updates of the game cannot be guaranteed (Riot `.mapgeo` updates).
 - Some spells are not fully visible (Sadly, there is no fix for that yet).
-- Long names are currently not uploaded into GitHub.
-- Practice tool will have issues when using the dragon/baron versions of the map.
+- Practice tool will have issues `(Invisible Terrain)` when using the dragon/baron versions of the map.
 This will also happen on the original map.

 ## Credits